MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Denmark/how-to-print-vat-reconciliation-reports.md

   - "da-dk"
 ---
 # How to: Print VAT Reconciliation Reports
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can use the **VAT Reconciliation** report to view a list of general ledger accounts with their base amounts and VAT amounts.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can use the **VAT Reconciliation** report to view a list of general ledger accounts with their base amounts and VAT amounts.
 These amounts are grouped by VAT type to help with VAT settlement reconciliation.

 ### To print a VAT reconciliation report